exakat/php-dictionary/dictionary/binary.ini.rst

 + binary integers, which is a way to represent numbers with 0 and 1
 + binary operators, which are operators that uses 2 arguments
-+ binary search, a search technic over a sorted array
++ binary search, a search technique over a sorted array
 + binary executable: the compiled version of PHP, not as source code

 Generally, binary refers to the binary integers.